uc-cdis/data-portal/docs/portal_config.md

     "minimalFieldMapping": { // maps
       "tagsListFieldName": "tags", // required; the field which contains the list of tags (format: [{name: string, category: string}] )
-      "authzField": "authz", // optional if features.authorization.enabled is false, otherwise required "uid": "study_id" // required; a unique identifier for each study.
+      "authzField": "authz", // optional if features.authorization.enabled is false, otherwise required "dataAvailabilityField": "data_availability", // optional, for checking if a study has data pending to be available "uid": "study_id" // required; a unique identifier for each study.
 Can be any unique value and does not have to have any special meaning (eg does not need to be a GUID)
     },
     "tagCategories": [ // configures the categories displayed in the tag selector.
 If a tag category appears in the `tagsListFieldName` field but is not configured here, it will not be displayed in the tag selector.